Nous ferons changer le monde! We are going to change the world!

 Stop Press – February 2014: I am so excited to announce, I have now just signed up to be an independent sales consultant with a company I have a lot of respect for – Norwex.
 They are all about reducing the chemicals in our lives, in particular in cleaning and personal care products.
-If you interested in knowing more, check out the catalogue, or my Norwex online store, or friend me on Facebook (and send me a message telling me you’re interested in Norwex!), where I do occasional online Norwex “parties”.
+And while you can reduce your the chemicals in your home a lot, just by following my instructions and making your own cleaning products, I find using Norwex is even easier, and saves me a lot of time as well.
+If you are interested in knowing more, check out my norwex in a nutshell page, or my Norwex online store, or friend me on Facebook (and send me a message telling me you’re interested in Norwex!), where I do occasional online Norwex “parties”.
 If you live around the Canberra area, in Australia, you’re also welcome to contact me about seeing Norwex in action, which really is the best way to learn about it.

 Who else is here?

 As well as giving you straight up information here, I talk a lot about my own family’s journey.
-So you’ll hear about my kids – Liam (twelve), Mikaela (seven) and Eliane (four) – and my husband Chris.
+So you’ll hear about my kids – Liam, Mikaela and Eliane – and my husband Chris.
 I used to have a couple of other writer’s who contributed regularly, Angela & Eileen, and do still accept the occasional guest post too.